aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - For HA, an iBGP session using EVPN Gateway is used to share the routes from one peer to the other.
   - WAN, LAN and local static routes are sent to the HA peer to cater for various failure scenarii.
-  - The routes received from the HA peer are made less preferred than routes recieved from the LAN or from the WAN.
+  - The routes received from the HA peer are made less preferred than routes received from the LAN or from the WAN.

 #### Direct HA